 How to format an external hard drive for PS4 on PC

-Yes, in some situation it’s inevitable to format the PS4 external HDD on a PC, but that’s not the common case, especially when the PS4 system already offers the format feature.
+Yes, in some situations it’s inevitable to format the PS4 external HDD on a PC, but that’s not the common case, especially when the PS4 system already offers the format feature.

 To learn more on PS4 external hard drive format, how to format it either as extended storage or mass/backup storage, and what cases you need to format it on a PC, please visit our comprehensive guide: PS4 External Hard Drive Format.